kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0142 Training centers.md

 \(1\) Each instructor must have performed 2 hours in flight, including three takeoffs and three landings as the sole manipulator of the controls of an aircraft of the same category and class, and, if a type rating is required, of the same type replicated by the approved flight simulator in which that instructor is designated to instruct;

-\(2\) Each instructor must have participated in an approved line-observation program under part 121 or part 135 of this chapter, and that—
+\(2\) Each instructor must have participated in an approved line-observation program under part 121 or [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0135 Operating requirements  commuter and on demand operations and rules governing persons on board such aircraft.md|part 135 of this chapter]], and that—

 \(i\) Was accomplished in the same airplane type as the airplane represented by the flight simulator in which that instructor is designated to instruct; and